-You may want to stick the do not disturb sign on the door and make separate arrangements to get fresh towels for the room to avoid any addition stress from visitors that may not be used to bunnies.
+You may want to stick the do not disturb sign on the door and make separate arrangements to get fresh towels for the room to avoid any additional stress from visitors that may not be used to bunnies.

 When you are ready to go home start by packing up all your stuff and loading this into the car first leaving space on a seat for the carrier.
 Next transfer your bunny to the carry case and leave it somewhere secure in the room.
-Latest of all go and settle the bill, then once this is done go back to the room pick up your bunny in the carry case and take it straight to the car.
+Last of all go and settle the bill, then once this is done go back to the room, pick up your bunny in the carry case and take it straight to the car.
 You can drop the key off on the way or afterwards.